Crystal Z Campbell

 Campbell spent a year manually scanning 20,000 frames of the film, conducting archival research, and recording a soundtrack that merges fact and fiction.
 The result is an experimental short film, a kind of collaboration with the original filmmaker, who remains unknown to the artist.
 As Campbell has said: “Go-Rilla Means War, and its faded and discolored frames, are a metonym for Bedford-Stuyvesant's deterioration by way of neglect, media demonization of Black bodies, and the War on Drugs, all of which formed a constellation leading to Bed-Stuy’s current gentrification.”

-Go-Rilla Means War is presented inside a replica of a mid-twentieth-century lunch counter, an icon of civil-rights activism and Nashville history that recalls, as Campbell says, “an interior architecture once forbidden to populations that are currently being displaced in both Brooklyn and Nashville.”
+Beginning July 23, Go-Rilla Means War will be projected above the bustling dining room at Woolworth on 5th, a restaurant inside the former F.W.
+Woolworth department store where some of the first lunch counter sit-ins occurred in Nashville during the 1960s Civil Rights Movement.
+The film begs questions that the site also prompts: Who will preserve the artifacts and spaces of our cultures?
+Who gets to tell our stories?
+How can the arts counter erasure?
+The lunch counter recalls, as Campbell says, “an interior architecture once forbidden to populations that are currently being displaced in both Brooklyn and Nashville.”
 For Campbell, Go-Rilla Means War is a relic of gentrification, a memory of what once was that echoes current narratives in communities across the country.
-The combination of the film, the temporary lunch counter, and the site collapse different periods and places, connecting sustenance (or the lack of it) to modes of access and removal.
+The combination of the film, the lunch counter, and the restaurant site collapses different periods and places, connecting sustenance (or the lack of it) to modes of access and removal.